Launch Your Next Career in the Life Sciences

-NCBiotech, world-class biopharma manufacturing/life sciences organizations, and Fort Bragg’s Soldier For Life-Transition Assistance Program (SFL-TAP/CSP team) have come together to support military individual internships.
-These internships offer real time on-the-job experience and a direct pathway to potential civilian job placement.
+NCBiotech, a world-class organization supporting growth in the biopharma manufacturing and life sciences industry, and Fort Bragg’s Soldier For Life-Transition Assistance Program team have come together to support military individual internships.

 Below are just a few of the industry partners working with the North Carolina university and community college systems to develop robust training programs throughout the state.
 Click their logo to browse open positions and find out more about their opportunities for veterans.

 Please check back soon as we are adding more resources for employers.